Timestamp Converter Online

 What's the difference between seconds and milliseconds timestamps?

 A Unix timestamp in seconds is typically 10 digits (e.g., 1700000000).
 In milliseconds it's 13 digits (e.g., 1700000000000).
-JavaScript's
+JavaScript's Date.now() returns milliseconds; most Unix systems use seconds.
+This tool auto-detects both.

 On January 19, 2038, 32-bit signed integers used to store Unix time will overflow (reach 2,147,483,647).
 Systems still using 32-bit time storage may fail.
 Modern 64-bit systems can store timestamps billions of years into the future.